ValeriaKharchenko/social_network/README.md

 // https://github.com/ValeriaKharchenko/social_network

 ### BACKLOG [Questions&Suggestions]:
-    [ TODO ] - 1.
-Landing page (homepAge) needs to show all relevant posts [ TODO ] - 2.
+    [ TODO ] - 2.
 Optimized DockerFile (Minimized => ...:alpine)

     [ OPTIONAL ] 1.
 Some  quick popUp notification (when post is created or if wasn't successful) [ OPTIONAL ] 3.
-GROUP EVENT (time) - fix the time lagging (status need to change faster for time) [ OPTIONAL ] 4.
-GROUP PAGE  - Visual update (post,events, more..?)
+GROUP EVENT (time) - fix the time lagging (status need to change faster for time) [ OPTIONAL ] 6.
-    [ OPTIONAL ] 5.
-Possibility to add new post on landing page (/homepage) Or it will be redone ???
-    [ OPTIONAL ] 6.
 NOTIFICATION - one button to convert  all to  seen&clicked status

     [ERRORS] - Some error handling ?